maruf-ahmed-bhuiyan/HackBio2020/README.md

 <h1 align="center"> HackBio Internship Programme </h1>
 <h3 align="center"> Hello, This is Maruf Ahmed Bhuiyan </h3>
 <h4 align="center"> I am a doctor by profession and a researcher by passion.
 I am currently pursuing my Doctor of Medicine (MD) in Virology in the Department of Virology at Bangabandhu Sheikh Mujib Medical University.
-I am passionate about impactful research and am constantly on the hunt to acquire new skills. </h4>
+I am passionate about impactful research and constantly on the hunt to acquire new skills. </h4>

 -  I are currently working on **Genomics, Vaccinomics, Computer Aided Drug Design, Machine Learning, Data Analaysis, Interactomics**